 You've undoubtedly heard the mantra, “Just follow your passion!”
-But I have to agree with Mark Cuban - I think it's dangerous advice that can lead new entrepreneurs astray.
+But I have to strongly disagree: I think it's dangerous advice that can lead new entrepreneurs astray.

 This is especially true when it comes to choosing something to sell online.
 Your life-long love of Star Wars figurines doesn't mean it's a great niche to build your new ecommerce store around—sorry, Skywalker.
 If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

-In this blog post I'll share 6 strategies to help you find a niche and product to sell.
+In this short guide I'll share six strategies to help you find a niche and product to sell.
 I'll also show you how to determine if there's enough demand for your product, and give you a few tools to measure the competitive pressures in those areas.

 While you're brainstorming various niches and products to sell, there are a lot of important things to consider.
 Here are 6 strategies to help you find a product to sell.

 Merchants rarely make much on big-ticket items and will only earn maybe 5 to 10% on products like laptops and TVs.
 Where they really make their money is on the accessories.

-Accessories enjoy markups of 100 to 1,000%, and customers are much less price-sensitive about them.
+Accessories enjoy significant markups and customers are much less price-sensitive about them.
 A buyer might shop for weeks to get the best deal on a TV, but wouldn’t think twice about dropping $30 on an HDMI cable from the same place.
 Yet there's a good chance the business made nearly as much profit on the cable as it did on the flatscreen.

 When you choose a niche with lots of accessories, you'll enjoy significantly higher profit margins and fewer price-sensitive shoppers.